jsummers/myfilecmdmagic/readme.md

 `$ file -m [...]/myfilecmdmagic/exe_magic example.exe`

+Alternatively, you can compile the patterns to .mgc format first.
+There's a Makefile in the "mgc" subdirectory that creates a compiled file "mgc/mfcm.mgc".

 These pattern files or subdirectories are designed to be used in isolation.
 Integrating them into the main database (often found at /usr/share/misc/magic or /etc/magic) may be difficult to do without